afunyun/BatchGrader/docs/codebase_best_practices.md

 ## 1. Import Structure

-**NEVER use relative imports (e.g., `from .module import ...`) in this project.
-All imports must be absolute and resolvable from the project root.
-Do NOT use `src.*` style imports either.**
+**All imports must be absolute and resolvable from the project root.
+Local modules should be imported using `src.*` syntax.
+Relative imports are not allowed.**

-## NEVER use os for file access, it will fail

 ### Standard Import Order